JetBrains/lincheck/docs/topics/introduction.md

-[//]: # (title: Write your first test — tutorial)
+[//]: # (title: Write your first test with Lincheck)

-This tutorial demonstrates how to use IntelliJ IDEA for creating a test using basic Lincheck API.
-You'll learn how to set up a project and try out different testing modes.
+This tutorial demonstrates how to set up the Lincheck framework and use its basic API.
+You will create a new IntelliJ IDEA project with an incorrect concurrent counter implementation and write your first Lincheck test for it, finding and analyzing the bug after that.

 ## Create a project

-1. Open a Kotlin project in IntelliJ IDEA.
-If you don't have one, [create a new project](https://kotlinlang.org/docs/jvm-get-started.html).
+1. Open an existing Kotlin project in IntelliJ IDEA or [create a new one](https://kotlinlang.org/docs/jvm-get-started.html).

-2. In the `src/main/kotlin` directory, open the `main.kt` file.
+2. Open the `main.kt` file in the `src/main/kotlin` directory.

 3. Replace the code in `main.kt` with the following counter implementation: